vippsas/vipps-developers/README.md

 For products that Vipps makes requests please make sure that requests from these servers are allowed through firewalls, etc.

-**Note:** Vipps may change the IP addresses that we make callbacks from.
+**Note:** Vipps may change the IP addresses that we make requests from.
 To ensure that you are whitelisting the corrects IP addresses please use these hostnames.

 # Additional developer resources